ANALYTICS SOLUTIONS2025-10-30

 The Importance of Data Reporting

-Here’s why should you care about data reporting.
+Here's why you should care about data reporting.

 If data is not reported, there are two reasons why:

-1) the data was not measured or
+1) The data was not measured or

-2) the data was measured but not reported
+2) The data was measured but not reported

 Not measuring is never an option, but reporting is often optional.
 If the data is not reported, it does not exist, in a sense.
 The data can't be used for making decisions.
 This can be a problem.